The Quantum Orbifold Cohomology of Toric Stack Bundles: Abstract

 \section{Abstract}

-We study Givental's Lagrangian cone for the quantum orbifold cohomology of toric stack bundles and prove that the I-function gives points in the Lagrangian cone, namely we construct an explicit slice of the Lagrangian cone defined by the genus $0$ Gromov-Witten theory of a toric stack bundle.
+We study Givental's Lagrangian cone for the quantum orbifold cohomology of toric stack bundles.
+Using Gromov-Witten invariants of the base and combinatorics of the toric stack fibers, we construct an explicit slice of the Lagrangian cone defined by the genus $0$ Gromov-Witten theory of a toric stack bundle.